 Developing a Democracy

-“Romania is in a unique situation right now as a recent entrant to the European Union trying to professionalize its bureaucracy to align with European standards,” says Thomas Bryer, associate professor and director of the Center for Public and Nonprofit Management in the College of Health and Public Affairs.
+“Romania is in a unique situation right now as a recent entrant to the European Union trying to professionalize its bureaucracy to align with European standards,” says Thomas Bryer, associate professor and director of the Center for Public and Nonprofit Management in the College of Community Innovation and Education.

 “They are interested in having good government.
 They are interested in having open, sustainable tourism.
 And they’re interested in supporting a good business climate.”